Rollins Pass Road Status

 Rollins Pass Road Status (Corona Pass Road Status) | Winter/Spring Commentary:

 • WILDERNESS SNOWMOBILE BANS: Snowmobiles are prohibited in the James Peak Wilderness and the Indian Peaks Wilderness.
-The area overlooking King Lake is wilderness where snowmobiles are not permitted.
+The area overlooking King Lake is congressionally-designated wilderness where snowmobiles are not permitted.

 • DISCOVER MORE ABOUT THE AREA: If you’re seeking to learn more about the area, order our first or second book on Rollins Pass—signed copies available with speedy shipping.